 When you have a question that demands an answer, use the natural tool that lives inside you, intuition.
 It is there, and it is free, so use it

-There are a few ways that can help you make quick decisions.
+There are a few ways that can help you make quick decisions and become a better decision maker.
 First, try to listen to what your gut is saying.
 If that doesn’t work, try the quick-step approach.
 Once you start using these tools, making quick decisions will become more automatic, and one more skill you can add to your list of talents.